 It’s not about me, it’s about you.

-But how do you teach that essential lesson in an hour long class?
-How do you counteract all the information out there that says the opposite?
+I struggle almost every day with how to teach that essential lesson in an hour long class.
+How do I counteract all the information out there that says the opposite?
 That says you need this food or that serum or this probiotic or that paleo diet to be healthy?
 That you need to look like that glowing, dewy 20s to 30s year old?
-That you need to have your shit together in order to be in an intimate relationship.

-And when you have your shit together you’re the serene floating into headstand wearing pretty yoga clothes yoga teacher who doesn’t tell her students to listen to their bodies, she tells them to listen to her.
+When you have your shit together (or pretend you do, because let’s be honest, how many of us actually have it all figured out?), you’re the serene floating into headstand wearing pretty yoga clothes yoga teacher who doesn’t tell her students to listen to their bodies; she tells them to listen to her.

 Almost every time I teach a class I feel a little like a fraud because I’m asking students to do these poses when really I should be spending the whole hour asking them what their body needs, what their heart longs for, what their intuition whispers.

-I should be there in tears and jeans inviting them to embrace their mess, to be intimate with themselves, that it’s what makes them who they are.
+I should be there in tears and jeans inviting them to embrace their mess, to be intimate with themselves, to step into rather than try to control or fix their vulnerability, that it’s what makes them who they are.

 It’s about being you.

-Messy, authentic, beautiful.
+Messy, authentic, vulnerable, beautiful.
 Just as you are, right here, right now.